dralois/PR-Rendering/README.md

 - Set path of 3RScan in the config.json

 ### [3D Objects]()
-- The 3D objects will be provided at a later date
+- The 3D objects may be provided at a later date